DaserTwo/PictureScript/PictureScript.md

 # ImageScript

 ImageScript is a simple scripting language written for images' descripting.
 It can also describe animations, but it's experimental feature.
 To generate actual picture use pnggen.py, it is a GUI application that depends on tkinter and pillow, but proper CLI tool will come in its own time.

 ## Syntax

 One important think is that this language is token-based and has no AST.
-A token is separated by white-characters like space, tab or new-line.
+A token is separated by white-characters like space, tab or new-line, except from strings that are parsed from double-quote to double-quote including escaping.
 The first token must be in a form WxH where W and H are integers and x is literal 'x', this describes width (W) and height (H) of the output.
 Next tokens may be commands or values.
 A value must be an argument for a command, stand-alone values are considered syntax errors.
 The basic syntax is a command as the first token and its arguments as following ones.

 ## State

 A state is a set of variables, a stack, an image and animation.
 Some commands modify the state, some operate on the stack and some are using the state to draw on image or initialize an animation.
-There are also special commands that works as coments or changes the control-flow.
-The following are the state vaialbles and defaults:
+There are also special commands that work as coments or changes the control-flow.
+The following are the state vaiables and defaults:
 - color = 'black'
 - width = 1
 - anchor = 'la'